 Another popular waterfront spot in Freo is the Bathers Beach House, just south of Bathers Beach.
 There’s plenty of seafood options, from a full seafood platter to fish’n’chips and mussels.
 Plus you can watch the sunset from the outdoor dining area.

-Next to the banks of the Swan River in East Fremantle, The Left Bank has a new dog-friendly alfresco area.
+Next to the banks of the Swan River in East Fremantle, The Left Bank pub has a new dog-friendly alfresco area.
 Dine at the designated tables surrounded by grass, with river views.
 There’s even a dog wash next door on selected Sundays!

-Dog-Friendly Accommodation Fremantle
+Dog-Friendly Accommodation in Fremantle

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

-If you’re travelling in a campervan or with a roof-top tent, I highly recommend heading to the Fremantle Village, a caravan park located a few kilometres south of the Fremantle CBD.
+If you’re travelling in a campervan or with a roof-top tent, I highly recommend heading to the Fremantle Village, a pet-friendly caravan park located a few kilometres south of the Fremantle CBD.
 As well as the convenient location and pets being allowed, there’s a park within the park just for campervans.
 Each paved site surrounded by grass has its own table, plus there’s an adjacent camp kitchen.

 Another pet-friendly option is Quest Fremantle.
 Centrally located in the historic West End, just a short stroll from the many dog-friendly attractions and restaurants in Fremantle, this hotel has self-contained apartments ranging in size from studios up to two-bedroom apartments.
 Enquire directly about their pet fees and rules.